 Evan Jones, Chairman and CEO

-Mr. Jones is the Managing Member of jVen Capital, LLC, a life sciences investment company.
+Mr. Jones is the Chairman and CEO of OpGen and also is the Managing Member of jVen Capital, LLC, a life sciences investment company.
 Prior to forming jVen Capital, he was co-founder, Chairman and CEO of Digene Corporation, a publicly traded biotechnology company focused on women’s health and molecular diagnostic testing.
 He is a Board Member of Fluidigm, Inc., Foundation Medicine, Inc., and Veracyte, Inc. Mr. Jones is Vice-Chairman of the Board of the Children’s National Medical Center and a Board Member of the Children’s Research Institute.
-Mr. Jones is Chairman of the Board for the Campaign for Public Health, an organization dedicated to making public health and prevention a higher national priority.
-He serves on the Board of Directors of Research!America.

-Mr. Jones received his BA degree from the University of Colorado and an MBA from The Wharton School, University of Pennsylvania.
+Mr. Jones received a B.A. degree from the University of Colorado and an M.B.A. from The Wharton School, University of Pennsylvania.

 Mr. Dec, has more than 20 years of public company financial leadership experience in technology and healthcare companies.
 He has served in chief financial officer or other senior financial executive roles at companies in a number of industries, including three publicly traded companies listed on NASDAQ or AMEX, such as Corvis Corporation, and at private equity-backed companies.
 Prior to joining OpGen, Mr. Dec served as Senior Vice President and Chief Financial Officer for Clubwidesports, LLC, a start-up sports management software company, from January 2014 to April 2015.
 From August 2007 to December 2012, He was Senior Vice President and Chief Financial Officer of Fortress International Group, Inc., a publicly traded company.
 Mr. Dec also has public accounting firm experience.
 He is an adjunct professor at Mount St. Mary’s University in Emmitsburg, Maryland, where he teaches M.B.A. courses in Finance.